uiceds/cee-492-term-project-fall-2022-team-online/manuscript.md

 ### Summary Statistics

-This section illustrates the general statistics of the dataset.
-The purpose is to show simple trends in the dataset.
+This section illustrates the general statistics of the dataset to show simple trends in the dataset.

 |                   variable |    mean |     std |     min |     q25 |  median |      q75 |      max |
 |----------------------------|---------|---------|---------|---------|---------|----------|----------|